 She has done intensive training with the Institute of Patient and Family Centered Care and will be apart of the Project Advisory Committee for an upcoming national study with the Institute.
 LaToshia is a sought after speaker was also an invited speaker for the Centers for Disease Control and Prevention (CDC) and March of Dimes sponsored launch of the National Network of Perinatal Quality Collaboratives (NNPQC), the North Carolina Perinatal Association, the American Academy of Pediatricians (AAP) Annual Conference as well as several state PQC conferences around the country.
 She is also currently working on policy with the Maternal Health Taskforce and worked on policy as co chair of the North Carolina Institute of Medicine’s (NCIOM) Taskforce on the Perinatal System of Care in 2019.
 Starting in 2020, she chairs several committees in the Maternal and Child Health Measurement Research Network (MCH-MRN) at Rutgers University.
 Recently, she started working as a Specialist with PFCCpartners and Postpartum Support International (PSI).
 In reflecting on the work she’s engaged in over the last number of years, LaToshia passion is finding ways for clinicians and patients to have a true partnership and improve outcomes while supporting families.

-Kat Schuknecht joined the PSI Staff as Helpline Manager in January 2019.
+Kat Schuknecht joined the PSI Staff as Helpline Manager in January 2019, and is now the Helpline and Hotline Operations Director.
 She is currently a PSI Support Coordinator for South Central and South West Wisconsin.
 She has also been a Mentor in the PSI Peer Mentor Program.